ilanschnell/bitarray/README.rst

    >>> b.tobytes()
    'C'

-Here the low-bit comes first because little-endian means that increasing numeric significance corresponds to an increasing address (or index).
+Here, the low-bit comes first because little-endian means that increasing numeric significance corresponds to an increasing address (index).
 So a[0] is the lowest and least significant bit, and a[7] is the highest and most significant bit.